VA Mortgage After Short Sale Lending Guidelines On Purchases

 What Is Required For A Short Sale Request

-Homeowner will need to obtain permission from your mortgage lender to get a short sale approved.
+The homeowner will need to obtain permission from your mortgage lender to get a short sale approved.

 - The first thing mortgage lender will most likely require is a detailed letter of explanation of why they are seeking a short sale

-- Termination letter from employer if applicable
+- The termination letter from the employer if applicable

 - 2 years tax returns, 60 days or more of bank statements